equinix-labs/metal-go/v1/docs/HardwareReservationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHardwareReservationsIdMovePostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiMoveHardwareReservationRequest struct via the builder pattern

 Name | Type | Description  | Notes